vanviegen/glasgow/README.md

 - *Easy* state mangement -- you can store state anywhere you like.
 There's no `setState`.
 The UI will refresh automatically after handling events, or when you tell it to.
 Component-local state is supported as well, and is just as easy.

 - *Easy* event handling.
-  - Function binding is usually not required, as handlers will be provided with relevant context by default.
+  - Function binding is usually not required, as handlers will automatically be provided with [context info](#event-handlers).
-  - Event delegation, meaning performance won't suffer much if you *do* need to bind or create new function instances on each refresh.
+  - [Event delegation](#event-delegation), meaning performance won't suffer much if you *do* need to bind or create new function instances on every refresh.
-  - Two-way bindings, when you want it.
+  - Two-way [binding](#bindings), when you want it.

+- *Easy* [components](#components) -- they're just functions.
+[CSS styling](#component-css) can be attached to a component, allowing you to create *single file components* like Vue.js.

+- *Easy* animations(#glasgowfadeinattrs-element-parentstable) for element creation and destruction.

 - *Tiny*.
 About 4kb minified and gzipped.
-Built from a single source file that is small enough to read.
+Built from a [single source file](glasgow.js) that is small enough to read.
 No dependencies.

 - *Fast* enough.
 Rendering seems [about as fast as React](https://www.vanviegen.net/glasgow/benchmark.html).
 Startup is a lot speedier.

 #### Reasons not to use Glasgow:

-- It's experimental.
-You probably shouldn't build your business around this.
+- It's not very mature.
+You may experience more than your fair share of bleeding edges.

-- Only the basics.
+- Only the basics are provided.
 No routers, no server-side rendering, no ready-to-use components.

 - No community.
-Probably not a lot of support from me either.

-- If you want to use JSX, you need to transpile your source code.

 ## Example usage